 Sight Loss Support Team

-We work with people of all ages, both children and adults, living with sight loss and a range of other disabilities.
+As a leading UK blind charity, we work with people of all ages, both children and adults, living with sight loss and a range of other disabilities.
 We aim to empower them to take steps to change their lives for the better, with independence and friendship being at the heart of everything we do.

 Advice & Guidance